Evicted Heron Gate residents launch human rights complaint | CBC News

 "We went above and beyond what was required under those circumstances," said Loubser.
 "We paid them [a] moving allowance of $2,000 above the three months' rent in compensations that they were also due."

-At that same community meeting, Timbercreek released development plans that included a 25-story tower and an additional 1,000 rental units — 20 per cent of which would be at "affordable rent" levels.
+At that same community meeting, Timbercreek released development plans that included a 25-storey tower and an additional 1,000 rental units — 20 per cent of which would be at "affordable rent" levels.

 Those plans will be presented to the city's planning committee later this spring.